-It’s all self-serve when it comes to utensils.
+At a kimbap restaurant, it’s all self-serve when it comes to utensils.
 There will be a wooden or plastic box and if you lift the lid, you’ll see metal chopsticks and spoons.

-How to recognize a kimbap shop:
+How to recognize a kimbap shop?

 - A garishly, bright orange sign which have the word 김밥 kimbap.